noisedaddy/blexr-employee-management/readme.md

 - Run `php artisan key:generate`
 - Run `php artisan migrate --seed` (it has some seeded data - see below)
 - If error occurs after migration, run `sudo php artisan cache:forget spatie.permission.cache && sudo php artisan cache:clear` to clear permission cache
-- Create public/uploads folder add write permissions to `storage, bootstrap and public/uploads` folder
 - Launch the main URL and login with default credentials `admin@admin.com` - `123456`
 - Setup mail credentials for email sending in .env file
-- This boilerplate has one role (`administrator`), 4 permissions (`users_manage`,`notification_manage`,`notification_view`) and one administrator user.
+- This boilerplate has two roles (`administrator` nad `employee`) with 3 permissions (`users_manage`,`notification_manage`,`notification_view`);
-- Permissions `users_manage`,`notification_manage`

 ## App Usage
 - Login as admin@admin.com/123456
-- Add new role and assign "notification_view" permission to it
+- Add new User and assign "employee" role to him/her
-- Create new user and assign him newly created role
-- Log in as user with different role and go to dashboard route to see all your notifications
+- Log in as new user in different browser and go to the Requests sidebar to be able to send work-from-home requests
+- Go to the Requests sidebar logged as admin and Approve/Reject requests